ooddle

 How ooddle Helps

 You are doing one of the hardest jobs in the world.
-The best thing you can do for the person you love is stay alive, awake, and reasonably whole inside it. ooddle is here to make that easier.
+The best thing you can do for the person you love is stay alive, awake, and reasonably whole inside it. ooddle is here to make that easier, one small protected minute at a time.

 Ready to try something different?